-Meditate on the love of God expressed in the suffering of Jesus Christ.
+Meditate on the love of God that’s expressed in the suffering of Jesus Christ.
 See, before Christ rose from the dead, He permitted Himself to experience great suffering from His people.
 Jesus suffered all of the details of His bitter passion.
-The agony in the Garden, the scourging at the pillar, crowning with thorns, carrying of Cross, brutal crucifixion, and the hours of agony as He hung on the Cross.
-And He suffered all of this for us, for our salvation.
-Thus, there is no other proper way to celebrate the joys of Resurrection without associating them to the sacrifice of Christ for us.
-Do not view it as merely a history, nor as to the suffering of a martyr but as the suffering of God’s only begotten Son who paid for our sins.
+The agony in the Garden, the scourging at the pillar, crowning with thorns, carrying of Cross, brutal crucifixion, and the hours of agony as He hung on the Cross and He suffered — all of this for us, for our salvation.
+Thus, there is no other proper way to celebrate the joys of resurrection without associating them to the sacrifice of Christ for us.
+Do not view it as merely a history nor as the suffering of a martyr, but as the suffering of God’s only begotten Son who paid for our sins.

 Rejoice in the Resurrection

-Easter is the perfect time to consider the daily implications of the Resurrection to your life as a Christian.
+The perfect time to consider the daily implications of the Resurrection to your life as a Christian is during Easter.
 The very purpose of the Easter season is to remind everyone, no matter what we face today, what we’ve been through, or what uncertainties the future hold, Jesus Christ rose from the dead and is our Hope.
 He is more powerful than sin and death, and He makes all things new.